Jul 22, 2015

 Too often, your business partners don’t realize the true strategic value their IT departments can deliver.
 It’s about a lot more than answering Help Desk calls!
 The purpose of business/IT alignment is to optimize the value that IT contributes to the enterprise.
 An organization has successfully aligned IT strategy to business strategy when there is a shared understanding of how IT applications, technologies and services will contribute to business objectives – today and in the future.
 This session will focus on strategies to help you gain support from your business partners and help you define clearly how IT can contribute in reaching your agency’s business goals and objectives.

 In 2015, public sector organizations will focus more than ever on driving citizen satisfaction with online services and resources.
 It’s not enough for them to simply access information online – they expect their experience with the public sector to be both online and engaging.
 But how do they make that connection?
 To account for this evolution, the public sector is providing better experiences by uniquely connecting citizens with services through technology in order to build stronger and more meaningful engagement.
-This session takes a look at how to leverage points of contact – whether it’s a simple website visit or a transaction with a government portal – to build a stronger relationship
+This session takes a look at how to leverage points of contact – whether it’s a simple website visit or a transaction with a government portal – to build a stronger relationship.

 Government organizations (and even industry partners) have been motivated to get more creative in sharing systems, applications, information and services.
 This session will be an informal and dynamic forum to discuss strategies for cross-boundary and cross-sector collaboration focused on creating models that break down silos and promote cross pollination.

 Work is no longer a place people go to.
 It is something they do.
 Never before in modern times have workers had so much autonomy over their work days.
 With the proliferation of mobile technology, professionals can now work from home, on the road, or elsewhere.
-Forbes reports that already over a billion people are untethered from their desks and Texas agencies more and more are promoting telework for qualifying State employees to support a productive and performance-driven State workplace.
+Forbes reports that already over a billion people are untethered from their desks and Minnesota agencies more and more are promoting telework for qualifying State employees to support a productive and performance-driven State workplace.
 That’s liberating for today’s workforce but challenges our traditional workplace status quo and we are seeing some companies bringing their employees back to the mothership.
 This session provides practical advice on best tools and practices for managing and working in an untethered environment.